 Skip to main content

-Configure your costs in the Expenses module so Converge can calculate profitability metrics.
+Configure your costs in the Costs & Expenses module so Converge can calculate profitability metrics.
 Without cost data, Converge tracks revenue but can’t tell you how much is actually profit.
 Each tab covers a different cost type, and a final Fallback costs tab handles any gaps.
+Converge supports three cost types: The example report below shows a step-by-step breakdown of how revenue is reduced by discounts, costs, and expenses to arrive at gross, contribution, and net profit.

 Product costs (COGS)

-The Product costs tab shows every product variant (SKU) in your store, alongside its cost of goods sold (COGS) data.
+The Product costs tab shows every product variant (with SKU) per event source, alongside its cost of goods sold (COGS) data.
 Use this tab to review synced unit costs (from your e-commerce platform), spot gaps, and set manual overrides.

 Product costs